By Carol Altmann

 There was to be no more shame.

-Until now, such a wish depended on the decisions of the Foundation, but both Janet and Marilla have now given me permission to publish the draft chapter here, below.
+Until now, such a wish depended on the decisions of the Foundation, but both Janet and Marilla have now given me permission to publish the draft chapter here, see the link at the end of this story.

 This “missing chapter” also reveals the identity of Marilla’s father and the incredible story about how she connected to his family in the south-west.